gatsbyjs/gatsby/docs/docs/sourcing-from-gentics-mesh.md

 [Gentics Mesh](https://getmesh.io) is an open-source self-hosted headless CMS that supports GraphQL.
 Contents like posts, products, images and more are represented by elements called "nodes".
 These nodes can then be queried with the familiar GraphQL syntax.

 The model of nodes can be defined within "schemas".
-In our demo we have schemas for vehicles, images and categories.
+The demo data contains schemas for vehicles, images and categories.

 ## Getting started